 Diversity in radio

-In 2018 Ofcom published for the first time a comprehensive survey of the radio industry.
-The report, Diversity and equal opportunities in radio, highlights key findings from radio broadcasters that Ofcom regulates and explores how they compare in promoting equality of opportunity, diversity and inclusion.
+Ofcom now publishes an annual comprehensive survey of the diversity of the radio industry .
+The first report was published in 2018.
+The 2019 Diversity and equal opportunities in radio report highlights key findings from radio broadcasters that Ofcom regulates and explores how they compare in promoting equality of opportunity, diversity and inclusion.

 There is recognition amongst the industry that more can be done to improve diversity.
 For example, Radiocentre has been working with the entire sector in order to address the issue, seeking support from the Employers Network for Equality & Inclusion to draw up a diversity statement for commercial radio and outline next steps.